FOREX-Dollar on defensive after manufacturing disappoints ahead of jobs data

 The result was a setback for dollar bulls, who had bet solid U.S. data this week would cement the case for an early rate hike by the Federal Reserve.

-The dollar slipped to 103.35 yen after having climbed to as high as 104.00 yen, its highest level in over a month, on Thursday.
+The dollar slipped to 103.21 yen after having climbed to as high as 104.00 yen, its highest level in over a month.

 Employers are expected to have added 180,000 jobs in August, according to the median estimate of 91 economists polled by Reuters.